d12frosted/elpa-mirror/gnu/denote-readme.txt

 7.8.1 Backlinks for Org headings ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  The optional `denote-org-extras.el' can produce Denote links to individual headings ([Insert link to an Org file with a further pointer to a heading]).
+  The optional `denote-org-extras.el' can generate Denote links to individual headings ([Insert link to an Org file with a further pointer to a heading]).
 It is then possible to produce a corresponding backlinks buffer with the command `denote-org-extras-backlinks-for-heading'.
 The resulting buffer behaves the same way as the standard backlinks buffer we provide ([The backlinks’ buffer]).
+An Org dynamic block with backlinks to the current heading is also an option ([Org dynamic blocks to insert links or backlinks]).

 [Insert link to an Org file with a further pointer to a heading] See section 7.3

 [The backlinks’ buffer] See section 7.8

+[Org dynamic blocks to insert links or backlinks] See section 11.1

 7.9 Writing metanotes